while-true/wt.tools-load-secrets/README.md

 1. Always store your API key and secret as GitHub Secrets
 2. Use environment-specific secrets when possible
-3. Consider using the env_prefix to avoid variable name conflicts
+3. Consider using the output_env_var_prefix to avoid variable name conflicts
 4. Regularly rotate your API credentials

 ## Troubleshooting